Security-Card-Game/securityDeckGame/oopsies/OOPSIES.md

     "description": "You store credit card numbers, cardholder names and checksum together in clear text in your database.", "incidentTarget": ["database, backup"],
     "fix": 3 - 18 resources,
 }

+{
+    "title": "Secret Leakage to API Client Cloud", "description": "You find that people use the cloud backup to store their API client's requests - and they contain secrets like confidential API keys!", "incidentTarget": ["services, backup"],
+    "fix": 3 - 9 resources,
+}

+{
+    "title": "DDOS Self-Attack",
+    "description": "Your services are suddenly not responding anymore...
+Until you figure out that this is caused by your own actions.
+You've been basically ddossing yourself!", "incidentTarget": ["services, database"],
+    "fix": 3 - 9 resources,
+}

+{
+    "title": "Secret Leakage to Version Control System", "description": "Not again - you committed a secret to your version control system.
+Sigh.", "incidentTarget": ["version-control-system"],
+    "fix": 3 - 12 resources,
+}